danemacmillan/vagrantshell/README.md

 ### Performance

-This box is configured for high performance and makes low-level changes to the underlying OS settings.
+This box is configured for high performance and makes low-level changes to the underlying OS.
 The configurations in place descend from a much larger, battle-hardened production environment, with tweaks made to memory allocation for this smaller VM (as well as development tweaks), so this box also serves as a good example of a performance-tuned stack.